 \textit{Results.} Table~\ref{tbl:user_study} lists the results of our user study.
 The detection rate is the proportion of users who answer ``yes'', i.e., they identify the target object in the presented image.
 As shown, DeepFloyd IF's images on the benign prompts have similarly high detection rates as the real images.
 On the other hand, the BigSleep images are not detected as the target objects as the detection rates are $\leq$4\%.
-This indicates that the images generated by the state-of-the-art GAN-based model are not only perceived by humans but also are not effective attacks against object detectors, i.e., the generated images are far from realistic.
+This indicates that the images generated by the state-of-the-art GAN-based model are not only not perceived by humans but also are not effective attacks against object detectors, i.e., the generated images are far from realistic.
 For the images without robust features, their detection rates are much lower than the real images and the images of benign prompts.
 We observe that the different objects have different sensitivities to each robust feature.
 For example, the text is very important to the stop sign as the human detection rate is 7\% when the text on it is altered.
-DeepFloyd IF thus can easily generate effective adversarial attacks to be detected as a stop sign since the attacks can fool 88\% of cases as in Table~\ref{tbl:prelim} and can fool 93\% of humans.
-These results indicate that \textit{the natural attack capability in diffusion models can indeed generate valid adversarial attacks that are stealthy to humans.}
+DeepFloyd IF thus can easily generate effective adversarial attacks for stop signs because 93\% of the human subjects did not see the images as stop signs even though 88\% of the generated images are detected by stop signs as in Table~\ref{tbl:prelim}.
+This result indicates that \textit{the natural attack capability in diffusion models can indeed generate valid adversarial attacks that are stealthy to humans.}

-\nsubsection{RQ3: Does the incapability of text generation correlate with the natural attack capability?}
+\ntsubsection{RQ3: Does the incapability of text generation correlate with the natural attack capability?}

-We observe that the NDD attack has high stealthiness against humans through our user study and find that the different objects have different sensitivities to different robust features.
-In particular, the text on the stop sign is important for humans to identify a stop sign.
+We observed that the NDD attack has a high stealthiness to humans through our user study and found that the different objects have different sensitivities to different robust features.
+In particular, the text on a stop sign shows high importance for humans to identify a stop sign as in Table~\ref{tbl:user_study}.
 Meanwhile, the object detectors are influenced by the shape or pattern rather than the text as in Table~\ref{tbl:prelim}.
-Motivated by this, we evaluate the text generation capability to measure the natural attack capability.
+Motivated by this, we further evaluate the impact of text generation capability in the natural attack capability.